IngeborgArdoe/training/discovery/finalization.md

 #### Settings
 The settings pane is located on the right side of an analysis in edit-mode.
 Here you can adjust and set default appearances of the analysis.

-**Initial Selection**
-1. In the first analysis with selections-tile, set an initial selection.
-Chose a an initial selection where there also is a selection in the dropdown tile, i.e. Weekend.
-2. Save and preview.
-3. Notice that the dropdown selection for weekday is defined as the initial selection when opening the analysis.

 **Themes**
 1. In Genus Desktop, open **Discovery** and click on **Themes** under **Analysis**.
 2. Create a new theme.
 Either make your own theme, or choose one of the predefined themes **Light**, **Superlight** or **Dark**